quicwg/ops-drafts/draft-ietf-quic-applicability.md

 traversal of network middleboxes (including NAT) without requiring updates to existing network infrastructure.

-While recent measurements have shown no evidence of a widespread, systematic disadvantage of UDP traffic compared to TCP in the Internet {{Edeline16}}, somewhere between three {{Trammell16}} and five {{Swett16}} percent of networks block all UDP traffic.
-All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks or be engineered to fall back to some other transport protocol.
+Measurement studies have shown between three {{Trammell16}} and five {{Swett16}} percent of networks block all UDP traffic, though there is little evidence of other forms of systematic disadvantage to UDP traffic compared to TCP {{Edeline16}}.
+This blocking implies that all applications running on top of QUIC must either be prepared to accept connectivity failure on such networks, or be engineered to fall back to some other transport protocol.
 In the case of HTTP, this fallback is TLS over TCP.

 The IETF TAPS specifications {{?I-D.ietf-taps-arch}} describe a system with a common API for multiple protocols.
 This is particularly relevant for QUIC as